pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 ## Apendicies

-### Vocabulary of Taxonomic Name Statuses
+### Vocabulary of Taxonomic Statuses

-Taxonomic name usages may be accompanied by strings such as "new. comb.", "new syn.", "new record for cuba", and so on.
-These taxonomic name usage statuses (from now on statuses) have taxonomic or nomenclatural meaning and further specialize the usage.
+Taxonomic name usages (TNU's) may be accompanied by strings such as "new. comb.", "new syn.", "new record for Cuba", and many others.
+These "extensions" are called in our model taxonomic statuses and have taxonomic as well nomenclatural meaning.
 For example, if we are describing a new species for science, we may write "n. sp." after the species name.
 This particular example is also a nomenclatural act in the sense of the Codes of zoological or botanical nomenclature.
+Taxonomic statuses can be applied to TNU's and to scientific names.

 Not all statuses are necessarily nomenclatural in nature.
 Sometimes the status is more of a note to the reader and conveys taxonomic rather than